The Mechanical Alignment of Dust (MAD) I: On the spin-up process of fractal grains by a gas-dust drift: Gas induced torques

 with a total mechanical efficiency of

-{\bf Since the efficiency $\vec{Q}_{\mathrm{mech}}$ of each individual dust grain is a result of a MC simulation this quantity comes inevitably with a certain level of numerical background noise (see Appendix~\ref{app:MCNoise})}.
+{\bf In our study the efficiency $\vec{Q}_{\mathrm{mech}}$ of each individual dust grain is a result of a MC simulation.
+Hence, this quantity comes inevitably with a certain level of numerical background noise (see Appendix~\ref{app:MCNoise})}.
 This adds some additional ambiguity concerning the exact zero points of $\hat{e}_{\mathrm{i}}\vec{Q}_{\mathrm{mech}}$.
-Hence, we utilize a Savitzky-Golay filter \citep[see][]{SavitzkyGolay1964} with a window length of a few degrees to minimize the MC noise while keeping the overall trends intact. \\ In Fig.~\ref{fig:Qs} we present the individual components of $\vec{Q}_{\mathrm{mech}}$ as a function of the alignment angle $\Theta$ for an exemplary dust grain.
+Here, we utilize a Savitzky-Golay filter \citep[see][]{SavitzkyGolay1964} with a window length of a few degrees to minimize the MC noise while keeping the overall trends intact. \\ In Fig.~\ref{fig:Qs} we present the individual components of $\vec{Q}_{\mathrm{mech}}$ as a function of the alignment angle $\Theta$ for an exemplary dust grain.
 For a gas-dust drift of $\Delta s = 0.1$ the efficiencies are not well defined since the gas-dust interaction is dominated by the random component of the velocity field.
 With an increasing $\Delta s$ the characteristics of the efficiencies such as curve shape and zero points become significant.
 The exact curve of $\vec{Q}_{\mathrm{mech}}$ is now mostly due to the surface topology.
 Note that the magnitude of $\vec{Q}_{\mathrm{mech}}$ increases by about three orders of magnitude when the drift jumps from $\Delta s=0.1$ to $\Delta s=1.0$.
-However, the increase of $\vec{Q}_{\mathrm{mech}}$ is only one order of magnitude for the jump from $\Delta s=1.0$ to $\Delta s=5.0$.
+However, the increase of $\vec{Q}_{\mathrm{mech}}$ is about two orders of magnitude for the jump from $\Delta s=1.0$ to $\Delta s=10.0$.
 This is because both the anisotropy as well as the average magnitude of the gas velocity affect the efficiency $\vec{Q}_{\mathrm{mech}}$.
-The isotropic component of the gas velocity field deceases while simultaneously the average gas velocity increases for an $\Delta s=5.0$.
-Hence, the increase of magnitude of $|\vec{Q}_{\mathrm{mech}}|$ stagnates with an increasing $\Delta s$.\\ We emphasize that the curves of the efficiencies plotted in Fig.~\ref{fig:Qs} are not representative because even grains with an identical fractal dimension $D_{\mathrm{f}}$ and radius $a_{\mathrm{eff}}$ but a different seed may have a vastly different characteristics concerning mechanical alignment.
+The isotropic component of the gas velocity field deceases while simultaneously the average gas velocity increases for an $\Delta s=10.0$.\\ We emphasize that the curves of the efficiencies plotted in Fig.~\ref{fig:Qs} are not representative because even grains with an identical fractal dimension $D_{\mathrm{f}}$ and radius $a_{\mathrm{eff}}$ but a different seed may have a vastly different characteristics concerning mechanical alignment.